Cavatina/Music-Scool-App/README.md

-# My Music'Scool App
+# Music'Scool App

 Mobile app for Music'Scool students.
-Developed for Music'Scool DK.
+Developed for Music'Scool, Denmark.

 ## Copyright

-Copyright (C) 2020 Music'Scool DK.
+Copyright (C) 2020 Music'Scool, Denmark.

-All artwork, including the Music'Scool logo, is (C) Music'Scool DK.
+All artwork, including the Music'Scool logo, is (C) Music'Scool, Denmark.
 All rights reserved.
 Any use or redistribution without explicit permission is prohibited.